h2oai/h2o-3/h2o-docs/devel/h2o_clouding.rst

 The ``startLocalNode`` method further:

-- initializes the heartbeat with cloud name and bunch of other required properties so we can be sure we communicate only with the nodes in the same cluster
+- initializes the heartbeat with cluster name and bunch of other required properties so we can be sure we communicate only with the nodes in the same cluster
 - in case of the node is client (``-client``), we report ourselves as the client to ourselves.
 This is important for the consistency in cases we need perform some operations on all the clients, including me.

 The network communication is initialized in the ``H2O.startNetworkServices`` method.
 This method starts the sockets and starts listening on the defined ports.
 However we still don't send any heartbeats so the different nodes can't still hear from us.
 The next step is to announce ourselves in the ``Paxos.doHeartbeat`` method which, at this point, creates a cluster of size 1.
-The final step is to start the heartbeat thread so the rest of the nodes can hear from us and the cloud can be created.
+The final step is to start the heartbeat thread so the rest of the nodes can hear from us and the cluster can be created.

 Clouding
 ~~~~~~~~